Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Boundary conditions

 \subsection{Zero-flux boundary conditions}

-Another kind of boundary condition can be obtained by considering the flux terms in the conservation balance equations \eqref{gen.mom.conslaw} and \eqref{gen.ener.conslaw} for generalized momentum, generalized volumetric energy and axial energy.
-Setting the respective flux expressions to vanish yields the following conditions:
+Another kind of boundary condition can be obtained from the flux terms in the conservation equations \eqref{gen.mom.movingconslaw} and \eqref{gen.ener.movingconslaw} for the generalized momentum and the generalized energies on a domain $x_1(t)\leq x(t)\leq x_2(t)$ moving with the blood flow (cf \eqref{moving}).